Niket-10/Expense/README.md

 ### Prerequisites
 - Node.js and npm installed
-- PostgreSQL installed and running
+- Docker and Docker Compose installed
-- Docker (optional, for containerization)
+- PostgreSQL (will be run in a Docker container)

 ### Installation